ziyaetuk/GCP-Project/README.md

 Course: Securing and Integrating Components of your Application on Google Cloud

-8. Module: Handling Authentication and Authorization App Dev - Adding User Authentication to your Application: Node.js
+7. Module: Handling Authentication and Authorization App Dev - Adding User Authentication to your Application: Node.js

-9. App Dev - Adding User Authentication to your Application: Java
+8. App Dev - Adding User Authentication to your Application: Java

-10. App Dev - Adding User Authentication to your Application: Python
+9. App Dev - Adding User Authentication to your Application: Python

+Course: Securing and Integrating Components of your Application on Google Cloud

+10. Module: Using Cloud Pub/Sub
+App Dev - Developing a Backend Service: Node.js

+Course: Getting Started With Application Development on Google Cloud

+11. App Dev: Storing Application Data in Cloud Datastore v1.1 - Translated